Caldera Digital Kiln - 120 Volt - Width: 8.0" - Height: 8.0" - Depth: 6.75" - Paragon

 Imagine the glass you could make with this kiln: Sag, slump, and fuse.
 Make small bowls, pendants, earrings, cufflinks, and even bracelets.
 Enjoy glittering dichroic glass.
 This kiln will give you a haven of creative enjoyment that you will especially appreciate when life gets hectic.
 You will soon find that glass fusing is addictive.

 You will never outgrow a small kiln.
 If you later buy a larger one, you can continue to use the small one for testing and small projects.
 Perfect a new design in the small kiln before running production quantities in the large kiln.
 A small test kiln is invaluable in solving ceramic glaze problems and perfecting difficult glazes such as crystallines.

 A Caldera is a nice addition to school programs.
 A test kiln is relatively inexpensive.
 Students can make gifts in the Caldera in time for a birthday or holiday instead of waiting until the school’s large kiln is fired.
 A test kiln creates enthusiasm for a clay program.
 Students can test glazes while they feel the momentum instead of waiting to fire them in the large kiln.

 New teachers inherit bags of unlabeled clay in their classrooms.
-Many loads of clay have been ruined because they were fired to the wrong temperature.
+Many kiln loads of ware have been ruined because they were fired to the wrong temperature.
 With a Caldera kiln, you can easily test unlabeled clay.